marcusoftnet/marcusoftnet.github.io/_posts/2007-04-17-new-assignment.md

 blogger_orig_url: http://www.marcusoft.net/2007/04/new-assignment.html
 ---

-Yesterday i started a new assignment.
+Yesterday I started a new assignment.
 Still the insurance business but a very different company.
 This is so big in comparison.
 The IT-department has 150 employed developers to be compared with the three person from the last place.